 Creator, Architect, & Editor of TeachingLaw.com Textbooks

-Diana R. Donahoe, Professor of Legal Research & Writing at Georgetown University Law Center, is the creator, designer, architect, and editor of TeachingLaw.com Textbooks.
+Diana R. Donahoe, Professor of Law, Legal Practice, at Georgetown University Law Center, is the creator, designer, architect, and editor of TeachingLaw.com Textbooks.
 Diana is also the author of TeachingLaw.com: The Road to Legal Practice and co-author of Gateway to U.S. Law Schools: Law, Culture, and Context.